 Olive oil is widely used in Greek cooking, and is liberally added in salads and dips.

 Extra virgin olive oil is a very important ingredient in the famous Mediterranean diet.
 It is rich in antioxidants, and is linked to a lower incidence of cardiovascular disease.
+Have a look at this recent piece of medical research.

 Olive oil is produced from olives, which grow on olive trees.
 The olives are picked from the trees and then crushed, resulting in the precious oil.